Tips For Managing Sleep Problems (Insomnia)

 What is insomnia?

 Insomnia, or trouble sleeping, is a common problem for patients with cancer.
-Symptoms of insomnia may be having a hard time falling asleep, waking up often during the night or early morning, and being unable to fall back to sleep.
 Insomnia can lead to fatigue, memory and concentration problems, mood changes, and psychiatric disorders.
+Symptoms of insomnia may be

 What causes insomnia?

-- Risk factors include personal or family history of insomnia, depression, anxiety, advanced age, and female gender.
+- Risk factors include personal or family history of insomnia, depression, anxiety, and being older.

 - Causes can include medications, recent or prolonged hospitalization, chemo, radiation, or hormonal therapy, pain, hot flashes, nausea, and vomiting.

-- Easily modifiable (changeable) causes may be having an irregular sleep schedule, too much time spent in bed, napping, doing things in bed that affect sleep (TV watching or reading), and unrealistic sleep expectations.
+- Spending too much time in bed, napping, and doing things in bed that affect sleep (watching tv, scrolling, or reading).

 How should insomnia be treated?

-- Treat the underlying cause of insomnia, such as pain, nausea, depression, and hot flashes.
+- Start with identifying and treating the underlying cause sof insomnia, such as pain, nausea, worry, depression, and hot flashes.

 - A mix of prescription medication and psychological therapy may help with short-term relief.